Cloudxtreme/DDPS-db2dps/docs/ddps-design-short.md

 ## Workflow

-DDoS mitigation based on BGP flowspec requires some rules to _enter_ the system, and other rules to be _sent to and enforced by peering partners and upstream provider_.
+DDoS mitigation based on BGP flowspec requires some rules to _enter_ the system, and other rules to be _sent to and enforced by peering partners and upstream providers_.
 The following drawing illustrates the different components: on the left we can see a customer site where a detection engine (here FastNetMon) monitors traffic to a group of networks and logs traffic statistics in a local influx database.